awolfden/se-interview-nextjs-app/README.md

-# Next.js integration example using AuthKit
+# Take-Home Challenge: Team Management Widget Implementation

-An example application demonstrating how to authenticate users with AuthKit and the WorkOS Node SDK.
+This is a Next.js application that demonstrates authentication with AuthKit and the WorkOS Node SDK.
+Your challenge is to implement the **Team Management Widget** from WorkOS to allow users to manage team members within their organization.

-> Refer to the [User Management](https://workos.com/docs/user-management) documentation for reference.
+## Challenge Overview

+You will be implementing the [WorkOS Team Management Widget](https://workos.com/docs/user-management/widgets/user-management) to provide a complete user management interface.
+This widget allows organization admins to:

+- Invite new users to the organization
+- Remove users from the organization
+- Change user roles and permissions
+- View all organization members

 ## Prerequisites

-You will need a [WorkOS account](https://dashboard.workos.com/signup).
+You will need a [WorkOS account](https://dashboard.workos.com/signup) to complete this challenge.

-## Running the example
+## Setup Instructions

 1. In the [WorkOS dashboard](https://dashboard.workos.com), head to the Redirects tab and create a [sign-in callback redirect](https://workos.com/docs/user-management/1-configure-your-project/configure-a-redirect-uri) for `http://localhost:3000/callback` and set the app homepage URL to `http://localhost:3000`.